 The Legislature designated Jory soil as Oregon’s state soil in 2011.
-The Jory soil is distinguished by its brick-red, clayish nature as it has developed on old volcanic rocks through thousands of years of weathering.
+Jory soil is distinguished by its brick-red, clayish nature, developed on old volcanic rocks through thousands of years of weathering.
 It is estimated to exist on more than 300,000 acres of western Oregon hillsides and is named after Jory Hill in Marion County.
 Jory soil supports forest vegetation such as Douglas fir and Oregon white oak.
 Many areas with the soil have been cleared and are now used for agriculture.
-Jory soil, coupled with Willamette Valley climate, provides an ideal setting for crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts and grass seed.
+Jory soil, coupled with Willamette Valley climate, provides an ideal setting for various crops, including wine grapes, wheat, Christmas trees, berries, hazelnuts and grass seed.

 Standard of Time

 The standard time zones were established by Congress in 1918.
 Oregon lies within the Pacific Standard Time zone with the exception of most of Malheur County along the Idaho border, which is on Mountain Standard Time.
 Daylight Saving Time is in effect from March through November.

 Clocks “spring forward” one hour at 2:00 a.m. on the second Sunday of March: 3/14/21, 3/13/22, 3/12/23

 Clocks “fall back” one hour at 2:00 a.m. on the first Sunday of November: 11/7/21, 11/6/22, 11/5/23